 Possession of Cocaine 720 ILCS 570/402 is treated seriously in the State of Illinois.
 Unlike Marijuana/Cannabis, there is no national or state movement to legalize the use and Possession of Cocaine.

 In Illinois, it is illegal to possess any amount of cocaine, no matter how small the amount.
 You will be charged with Possession of Cocaine even if the cocaine weighed less than one gram.
 While all Possession of Cocaine cases are treated more seriously than a typical Possession of Marijuana case, not every Possession of Cocaine case is treated the same way in every County and in every Courthouse.
-Possession of Cocaine cases for very small amounts are frequently dismissed by prosecutors in inner city Courthouses in Cook County.
-Similar Possession of Cocaine cases for the exact same amount will not be dismissed in Cook County Courthouses outside of the inner city.
+Possession of Cocaine cases for very small amounts, are frequently dismissed by prosecutors in the inner city Courthouses in Cook County.
+Similar Possession of Cocaine cases, for the exact same amount, will not be dismissed in Cook County Courthouses outside of the inner city.
 And Possession of Cocaine cases for any amount are hardly ever dismissed in DuPage County, Kane County, or Lake County because the amount of the cocaine was too small.
-An experienced and skilled cocaine lawyer can get Possession of Cocaine cases dismissed in Cook County, DuPage County, Kane County, and Lake County if the police stopped a pedestrian or a motorist for no reason or if they search a pedestrian or a vehicle without a warrant and without probable cause and find cocaine.
-But Possession of Cocaine cases will not be dismissed because the amount of the cocaine was too small.
+An experienced and skilled Possession of Cocaine lawyer can get Possession of Cocaine cases dismissed in Cook County, DuPage County, Kane County, and Lake County if the police stopped a pedestrian or a motorist for no reason or if they search a pedestrian or a vehicle without a warrant and without probable cause and find cocaine.
+But Possession of Cocaine cases may not be dismissed because the amount of the cocaine was too small.